MegaBill

 Cost Delta By using the delta graph, you can track cost or usage changes over time directly within the MegaBill.
 This visualization highlights differences between two points in time, helping to identify trends.
 For example, you can monitor month-over-month cloud spend variations or changes in resource consumption, such as CPU hours.

-X-Axis value: Select the value to be presented on the X-Axis.
+Select the value to be presented on the X-Axis.

-Group By: Select the required grouping option.
+Select the desired grouping option.

 Once your MegaBill view has been created, you are presented with a graph and table view of your chosen data.